scottdware/panco/docs/objectsCli.md

   panco objects cli [flags]

 Flags:
   -f, --file string     Name of the CSV file to convert -h, --help            help for cli
-  -t, --txt string    Name of the TXT file to output SET commands
+  -o, --output string   Name of the file to output SET commands to
   ```

 ## Overview